nwutils/nw-builder/README.md

 ### Chores

-- chore(cicd): use `google-github-actions/release-please-action` to automate publishing to npm, updating changelog and creating releases
 - chore(cli): migrate from `yargs` to `commander`
 - chore(get): verify sha checksum for downloads
 - chore(util): factor out file paths as constant variables